Banedb/alx-system_engineering-devops/0x02-shell_redirections/README.md

 `21-reverse` | reverses its input
-`22-users_and_homes` | displays all users and their home directories, sorted by users, based on the `/etc/passwd` file `100-empty_casks` | finds all empty files and directories in the current directory and all sub-directories
+`22-users_and_homes` | displays all users and their home directories, sorted by users, based on the `/etc/passwd` file `100-empty_casks` | finds all empty files and directories in the current directory and all sub-directories `101-gifs` | lists all the files with a .gif extension in the current directory and all its sub-directories